samkho/acme-v2-client/README.md

+# Hetzner DNS ACME
-# acme v2 client, with dns challenge for Hetzner DNS users
+An acme v2 client that uses dns challenge, for Hetzner DNS users.

 Forked from [kaienkira/acme-v2-client](https://github.com/kaienkira/acme-v2-client), and modified to use dns challenge instead of http directory challenge.

 Single php file for easy modification.
 Some extra convenience scripts provided.